 Westpac personal loans review

-By selecting a loan term of one to seven years, and choosing weekly, fortnightly or monthly repayments, you can adjust your loan repayments to provide maximum affordability and efficiently manage your debts.
+By selecting a loan term of one to seven years, and choosing between weekly, fortnightly or monthly repayments, you can adjust your loan repayments to provide maximum affordability to efficiently manage your debts.

 Westpac’s personal loan offers the option to make extra repayments and pay off the balance early, reducing the amount of interest you pay on your loan.
 While it doesn’t have an early exit penalty as standard, if you pay off a personal loan with a term longer than two years in less than two years, a prepayment fee may apply.

 Find popular personal loans lenders from a wide range of Australian.
 View All >

 In the best-case scenario, an application for a bad credit personal loan can be made within minutes and then be approved within 24 hours.
 However, if a lender needs more information or needs more time to verify the provided documents, the application process may take longer.

 The worse your credit history, the harder you will find it to consolidate your debts, because lenders will be less willing to lend you money and will charge you higher interest rates.